Convergence brings scientific confidence

 (Desmogblog: 25 Jan 2019)

-Confidence in a theory increases when the theory explains a phenomenon, particularly when the theory leads to a prediction that is then confirmed.
+Confidence in a theory increases when the theory explains a phenomenon, particularly when the theory has produced a prediction and measurement confirms the prediction.

 For example, Newtonian theory predicts that light will bend when it passes close to the sun.
-Then, Einstein’s “general theory of relativity” predicted that the sun would bend light twice as much – and scientists confirmed this by observing stars during an eclipse.
+However, Einstein’s General Theory of Relativity predicts that the sun would bend light twice as much – and scientists confirmed this greater bending by observing stars during an eclipse.
 This confirmation increased confidence in Einstein’s theory.

-The nature of carbon dioxide explains the current global warming, and this understanding led scientists to predict global warming.
+The nature of carbon dioxide explains the current global heating, and this understanding led scientists to predict global heating.

-• In the 1890s, a Swedish scientist, Svante Arrhenius, calculated that cutting atmospheric CO2 in half would be sufficient to produce an ice age.
-And that doubling of CO2 would give warming of 5 to 6 degrees Celsius.
+- In the 1890s, a Swedish scientist, Svante Arrhenius, calculated that cutting atmospheric CO2 in half would be sufficient to produce an ice age.
+And that the doubling of CO2 would give heating of 5 to 6 degrees Celsius.
 He also realised that human emissions of CO2 could increase CO2 in the atmosphere and warm the planet.

-Science explains global warming.
-While many aspects of climate change still need to be explored, scientists have understood the nature of carbon dioxide for a long time.
+Science explains global heating.
+While scientists still need to explore many aspects of climate change, they have understood the nature of carbon dioxide for a long time.
 With increasing accuracy, they have predicted that rising atmospheric carbon dioxide levels would increase temperatures.
-Scientists have made predictions based on this understanding, and subsequent measurement has confirmed these predictions.
+Scientists have made predictions based on this understanding, and subsequent measurements have confirmed these predictions.

 Confidence in human-caused climate change